 If your renovation requires you to obtain a building permit you must submit all plans directly to Fairfax County Land Development Services (LDS).
 Land Development Services has modified their submission procedures, effective Wednesday, March 25.
 Please see the LDS operating status webpage for details.
 If you have questions for LDS you may call 703-222-0801 or email email@example.com.

 For building permits and plans, submit ALL documents electronically.

 For site-related plans and documents, MOST documents can and should be submitted electronically.

-Thank you for your patience as we move to electronic and remote submissions out of concern for the well-being of our customers, staff, and community.
-If you should need assistance or have any questions for the Fairfax County Health Department’s Environmental Health Division, please contact us at 703-246-2201 or email HDehd@fairfaxcounty.gov.
+If you need assistance or have any questions for the Fairfax County Health Department’s Environmental Health Division, please contact us at 703-246-2201 or email HDehd@fairfaxcounty.gov.